JanHerca/urantiapedia/output/wikijs/en/article/Earlene_Green/Were_All_Connected.md

 This universe pattem and the challenges of growth apply to each of us.
 Many individuals consciously choose not to grow, and many individuals have embraced the role of adversary.
 This role in our unfolding drama may appear to be antagonistic to others but let us consider with a broad view that the role is catalytic to sharpen or finetune a value some other person needs to become competent in.

 Consider the following quotes from _The Urantia Book_: “All evolutionary creature life is beset by certain inevitabilities ... is courage — strength of character — desirable?
-Then must man be reared in an environment which necessitates grappling with hardships and reacting to disappointments.” ([UB 3:5.5](/en/The_Urantia_Book/3#p5_5))
+Then must man be reared in an environment which necessitates grappling with hardships and reacting to disappointments.” (<a id="a54_296"></a>[UB 3:5.5](/en/The_Urantia_Book/3#p5_5))

 Personally, I don't care for physical hardships based on my reality of it.
 But if the statement also means spiritual hardships, then indeed that is a hard place to be.
 How about altruism — service of one's fellows?
 Then, _The Urantia Book_ goes on to say, must life experience provide for encountering situations of social inequality.
 And, of course, all normal-minded humans who know the truth most certainly desire the other inevitabilities like hope, faith, love of truth, idealism, loyalty and unselfishness.